 B. How to Clean Hot Tub Filters

-Just like the Kidneys are essential in cleaning human blood, Hot Tub filters are equally important in cleaning water, and you must take good care of your filters.
+Just like the Kidneys are essential in cleaning human blood, hot tub filters are equally important in cleaning water, and you must take good care of your filters.

 Draining Your Hot Tub